-The medical device industry of today is a dynamic market where products are being introduced, developed and replaced in a shorter and faster lifecycle than ever.
-The two major forces in this vibrant industry continue to be innovation and time to market.
-Creative solutions for solving tomorrow’s challenges and their accessibility in today’s demanding market must be poised to work in tandem.
+The medical device industry today is a saturated, dynamic market where products are introduced, grow and replaced in a shorter and faster product-lifecycle than ever.
+The two major forces in such a vibrant industry are, innovation and time to market.
+How creative you are in solving tomorrow’s challenges and how accessible you become to the demanding market.

-Mass production is the end point of a long and complex process of planning and design, in which factors like efficiency, production and assembly, and repeat-ability, are taken into account and embodied into the design of your device.
+Mass production is the end point of a long and complex process of planning and design, in which factors such as efficiency, production and assembly and repeatability are embodied into the design of your future device.

-Work with a trained facility.
-A possible cost overrun may lead to a live-or-die decision for your product.
-Don’t compromise on the production facility.
-Choose the best facility that has a specifically medical-device production trained workforce for ALL aspects of planning, engineering, production, assembly and delivery.
+Your cost of mistake is high and can sometimes become a live-or-die matter.
+Don’t compromise on the production facility and go for one that has specifically medical-device production trained working force for planning, engineering, production, assembly and delivery.

-Small print matters.
-Regulations and QA measurements are a basic skill for the medical device production process.
-Appoint an experienced production partner that will guide and walk you through this definitive field.
+Regulatory and QA measurements are elementary for a medical device production process.
+Do your homework to find an experienced production partner that can guide you through the fine details that make the entire difference.

-A well planned process and responsible execution is fundamental to your product’s success.
-Not just as part of the obvious process of entering and winning the marketplace, but as a part that should be considered and implemented as early as possible in your plan of action.
+A well-planned process and responsible execution are fundamental for your product’s success.
+Not just as part of the obvious process of going and winning the market, but as a part that should be considered and implemented as early as possible in your plan of action.

 In your journey to medical device manufacturing, the right partner with the necessary means and experience can help you in proactively dealing with the complex challenges in medical device product production.
 Contact Quasar to discover how we combine device development, and manufacturing together with regulatory compliance into one turn key solution, relieving you of costly delays.